Green Island (Dorset): History and ownership

 The island is currently privately owned by Edward Iliffe, a multi-millionaire from Berkshire.
 The island was owned from 1987 by the Davies family until 2005.
 In 2005 the island was put up for sale at an asking price of £2.5 million.
 In previous years, the island was used by the Green Island Holiday Trust which ran a limited number of holidays for disabled and disadvantaged people on the island.
 It was also used for corporate events, weddings and functions.
 The Green Island Holiday Trust now conducts its activities at Holton Lee (near Upton).

 The island was featured on television in the archaeology programme Time Team.
 In 2003 Time Team visited the island and conducted works to examine the island's rich history.
 The dig uncovered a furnace as well as pottery fragments.
 Evidence suggests that at one point Green Island was twice its size and a major place of trading in southern England.
 This episode was first broadcast on 8 February 2004.
 The island is part of a current project run by Bournemouth University to discover the history of Poole Harbour, in conjunction with Poole Maritime Trust.
+Between 1968 and 1988 the potter Guy Sydenham lived at the island.

 On the morning of 20 April 2012, a fire destroyed a 3-storey wooden building that was still under construction.
 Fire crews were summoned at 07:20 BST, and around 40 firefighters extinguished the blaze.